Bylaws of the Vermont Democratic Party

 ARTICLE I - NAME AND PURPOSE

 The name of this organization is the "Vermont Democratic State Committee," herein known as the "State Committee."
-The purpose of the State Committee is to promote the interests, ideals, and principles of Vermont Democrats, operate the Vermont Democratic Party (“Party”) pursuant to 17 VSA §2310, support the election of Democratic candidates, ensure the adoption of a party platform, represent Vermont Democrats in the Democratic National Committee, and coordinate, encourage, and assist in the organization of Democratic town and county committees.
+The purpose of the State Committee is to promote the interests, ideals, Platform, and principles of Vermont Democrats, operate the Vermont Democratic Party (“Party”) pursuant to 17 VSA §2310, support the election of Democratic candidates, ensure the adoption of a party platform, represent Vermont Democrats in the Democratic National Committee, and coordinate, encourage, and assist in the organization of Democratic town and county committees.

 ARTICLE II - PARTICIPATION